-Despite their low profile Victron Energy have possibly the largest array of solar products of any manufacturer with everything from tiny solar controllers up to rather impressive 15kVA grid-interactive inverter/chargers.
-Not to mention a seemingly unlimited combination of Victron add-ons and accessories which can create everything from simple battery monitors to smart remote off-grid power systems.
+Victron Energy have possibly the widest variety of solar products of any manufacturer with everything from tiny solar controllers up to a large 15kVA grid-interactive inverter/chargers, not to mention a seemingly unlimited combination of add-ons and accessories to create everything from simple battery monitors to remote AC or DC-coupled off-grid power systems.

 High performance solar charge controllers